corpus-christi/corpus-christi/doc/develop.md

 the script `bin/reset-db.sh` may be of use.

-Once the database is initialized, create a test account for yourself.
+Once the database is initialized, create a CC test account for yourself.
 ```bash
 $ flask account new --first="Fred" --last="Ziffle" username password
 ```